Latest News

 The macro-economic outlook has become even more turbulent since U.S. President Donald Trump imposed 10% tariffs on Chinese imports.

 China's carefully calibrated response gives some hope for a successful trade negotiation.
-However, copper, which is the largest consumer of the metal in the world, is especially sensitive to any negative effects.
+However, copper is especially sensitive to any negative effects on China as the largest buyer of red metal in the world.

 This year will be no different.
 The market spent a lot of time last year searching for signs of resurgence in China's massive manufacturing sector.
 Tariffs, and the possibility of further ones in the future, have muddied the waters.